Tokyo 22-D-Yamagata

 Slave Labor:

-The men were used as stevedores at the train yards and at the docks, loading and unloading all forms of materials, including military equipment and ammunition.
+The men were used by NITTSU (aka Nippon Express) as stevedores at the train yards and at the docks, loading and unloading all forms of materials, including military equipment and ammunition.
 Some work at small foundry.
+Port of Sakata on west coast of Honshu.

-Hell Ships: Most British, Dutch & Aussies camp up on the Kachidoki Maru.
+Most British, Dutch & Aussies camp up on the Kachidoki Maru.
 Most Americans transferred in from burned out camps in the Osaka or Tokyo areas.
+Included were 29 Australian survivors of the Rakuyo Maru.
+Five of these survivors died in this camp.

 Rosters: